Linear superposition as a core theorem of quantum empiricism

-In any case, the fact that we were initially constructing the set"=theoretic model (cf.~\cite{benioff})) rather than an interpretation simply eliminates the problem, or, at most, transfers it into the domain of questions regarding the micro"=transitions $\GOTO{\sss\scr A}$ and $\boT$"=family as employed entities (see Remark~\ref{two}).
-This is the domain of questions, which invoke the set theory at all.
-Be this as it may, logic---formalized or non---does not allow us to make statements about statements, much less a statement that refers to itself.
-The self"=referentiality (``von~Neumann catastrophe'') is almost the main trouble \cite{mittel, muynck} encountered in quantum foundations.
-All of this, of course, does not depend on whether interpretation is built over in a strictly formalized \cite{shenfield} or in a physically natural form.
-In effect, the issue of interpretations---in the rigorous definition sense \cite[Ch.~2]{raseva}, \cite{shenfield}, \cite{stoll}---is simply nonexistent.
-Accordingly, the demystification of the known and the quest for ontological interpretations to $\frak a$"=coordinates of the $\ketPsi$"=vector \cite{auletta, fine, hartle}---the wave function---is no longer a problem, and with it disappears the Feynman question of ``the \emph{only} consistent interpretation of this quantity'' \cite[p.~22]{feynman}.
+In any case, the fact that we were initially constructing the set"=theoretic model (cf.~\cite{benioff}) rather than an interpretation simply eliminates the problem or, at most, transfers it into the domain of questions about micro"=transitions $\GOTO{\sss\scr A}$ and $\boT$"=family as entities being employed (see Remark~\ref{two}).
+This is the domain of questions that invoke the set theory and touch on ontological status of sets at all \cite[sects.~V.8 and 9\,(!)]{frenkel}.
+Be this as it may, logic---""formalized or non---does not allow us to make statements about statements, much less a statement that refers to itself.
+The self"=referentiality (``von~Neumann catastrophe'') is almost the chief trouble \cite{mittel, muynck} encountered in quantum foundations.

+All of this, of course, does not depend on whether interpretation is built in a strictly formalized form \cite{shenfield} or in a physically natural one.
+In effect, the issue of interpretations""---in the rigorous definition sense \cite[Ch.~2]{raseva}, \cite{shenfield}, \cite{stoll}---is simply nonexistent.
+Accordingly, the demystification of the known and the quest for ontological interpretations to $\frak a$"=coordinates of the $\ketPsi$"=vector \cite{auletta, fine, hartle}---the wave function""---is no longer a problem, and with it disappears the Feynman question of ``the \emph{only} consistent interpretation of this quantity'' \cite[p.~22]{feynman}.
 See also M.~Leifer's review \cite{leifer} and extensive list of references therein.